PenguinZhou/Pepper_Nao_Basic_Tutorial/README.md

 ### How to use _Choregraphe_?

-Before starting the application, we need to connect to the '**NaoRobotNet**' (the password will be announced during the class).
+Before starting the application, we need to connect your computer and the robot to the  same network '**PepperRobot**' (the password will be announced during the class).
 Then the initial interface of the application looks like below:

 <img src="./images/interface.png" alt="interface" width="50%">